k2view-academy/K2View-Academy/articles/AI_fusion/02_agent_framework/12_project_impl_prep.md

 The implementation phase can be done on top of the [setup](11_setup_and_prerequisites.md) phase.

-## Data Product Setup - AI-Data Ready
+## Data Product Setup — AI-Data Ready

 ### Add Schema Description

 Schema descriptions help the LLM understand your data model and generate accurate SQL queries.
-You shall verify that schema descriptions exist or add them.
+Verify that schema descriptions exist or add them.

 **Option A: Catalog Discovery (Recommended)**

-- [ ] Run catalog discovery on your source database
+- [ ] Run Catalog discovery on your source database
 - [ ] Use the LLM plugin to generate descriptions
-- [ ] Build the LU from catalog discovery results
+- [ ] Build the LU from Catalog discovery results

 **Option B: Manual in Fabric Studio**